tolaysha/ezreport/packages/web/README.md

 - "Go" button for triggering generation
 - Visual progress through report blocks

-### Stage 3 — Final Validation (`/stage-3`)
+### Final Report (`/report`)

-- Validates the complete report against rules
+- Displays the complete generated report
-- Shows REPORT_VALID status
-- Displays partner readiness check
-- Lists validation errors and warnings
+- Partner-ready Markdown format
+- Copy to clipboard functionality
 - Links to Notion page if created

 ### Home Page (`/`)

 The home page is a simple navigation console that links to all three stages:

-- Press `1` to go to Stage 1
+- Press `1` to go to Data
-- Press `2` to go to Stage 2
+- Press `2` to go to Analyse
-- Press `3` to go to Stage 3
+- Press `3` to go to Report

 ## Configuration